Multilingual Projects on the NLG Platform

 # Translating the statements

-Then translation starts: You have to translate the parts of the project, that are not build up of the variables out of the data.
+Then translation starts: You have to translate the parts of the project, that are not built from variables from data.
 For this you have to copy your statements with all associated branches and triggers and translate the statements into the sublanguage.

 When translating, it is helpful to open the project in two tabs: one with the settings of the main language and the finished statements, and the other with the settings of the target language for translating the statements.